webst2r/webst2r/README.md

 ### Rodrigo Rodrigues—@webst2r

 👋Hey!
 I'm a Software Engineering student at University Of Minho where i'm getting a Master's degree.
-Interest in Blockchain/Web3 & sports in general.
+Interested in Blockchain/Web3 & sports in general.